mark-i-m/dotfiles/README.md

 config-files
 ============
-Contains various Linux config files

-Some are based on other's config files
+Contains various Linux config files, many of which are based on others' config files

 Installing
 ----------